gaoxifeng/robust_hex_dominant_meshing/README.md

 This repository contains the meshing software developed as part of the publication

-Robust Hex-Dominant Mesh Generation using Field-Guided Polyhedral Agglomeration
+Robust Hex-Dominant Mesh Generation using Field-Guided Polyhedral Agglomeration (see https://gaoxifeng.github.io/research.html for paper, supplemental materials, dataset, and videos)

 Xifeng Gao, Wenzel Jakob, Marco Tarini, Daniele Panozzo